mindspore-ai/docs/tutorials/training/source_en/advanced_use/cv_resnet50_second_order_optimizer.md

 #### Ascend 910

 Currently, MindSpore distributed execution on Ascend uses the single-device single-process running mode.
 That is, one process runs on one device, and the number of total processes is the same as the number of devices that are being used.
-For device 0, the corresponding process is executed in the foreground.
-For other devices, the corresponding processes are executed in the background.
+All processes are executed in the background.
 Create a directory named `train_parallel`+`device_id` for each process to store log information, operator compilation information, and training checkpoint files.
 The following takes the distributed training script for eight devices as an example to describe how to run the script:

 Run the script.